 - 79. At the Concept 2 stage of each DSUP in the CDD Concept Plan area, the applicant shall submit a draft Affordable Housing Plan (AHP) to the Office of Housing outlining how the applicant will meet the Housing Trust Fund and affordable set-aside conditions.
 The applicant shall present the final proposed AHP to the Alexandria Housing Affordability Advisory Committee for review consistent with the Office of Housing's Affordable Housing Plan Guidelines.
 (Housing) (Housing) - 80.
 Amendments to the CDD Affordable Housing Plan dated October 24, 2018 must be submitted to the Alexandria Housing Affordability Advisory Committee for consideration and require final approval from the City Manager.
 (Housing) - 81.
 For 400,331 gross square feet of market-rate residential and/or commercial development within the CDD plan area, the applicant shall provide a monetary contribution to the Housing Trust Fund consistent with the City's Tier One and/or Commercial affordable housing contribution rate in effect at the time each DSUP is accepted for review by the City.
 (Housing) - 82.
 For market-rate residential and/or commercial development exceeding 400,331 gross square feet within the CDD plan area, the applicant shall provide a monetary contribution to the Housing Trust Fund consistent with the City's Tier Two and/or Commercial affordable housing contribution rate in effect at the time each DSUP is accepted for review by the City.
-(Housing) - 83.
-Consistent with the CDD Affordable Housing Plan dated October 24, 2018 and subject to the future mutual agreement of the Director of Housing and the applicant, the applicant
+(Housing)

-- may opt to provide the Housing Trust Fund contribution in the form of affordable housing of equivalent value.
+- 83. Consistent with the CDD Affordable Housing Plan dated October 24, 2018 and subject to the future mutual agreement of the Director of Housing and the applicant, the applicant may opt to provide the Housing Trust Fund contribution in the form of affordable housing of equivalent value.
 (Housing) - 84.
 For portions of the CDD Concept Plan area subject to future SUPs that utilize Section 7-700 of the Zoning Ordinance, rental set-aside units shall be affordable at 60% of the area median income (adjusted for utility allowances) and for-sale units shall be affordable at up to 80% area median income for a period of 40 years.
 (Housing) - 85.
 The unit mix shall be proportional to the overall unit mix in the project or shall be to the satisfaction of the Director of Housing.
 (Housing) - 86.
-At the mutual agreement of the Director of the Office of Housing and the applicant, the applicant may provide the set-aside units as part of two or more affordable or mixed-income housing projects within the CDD plan area.
-(Housing) - 87.
+CONDITION AMENDED BY PLANNING COMMISSION: At the mutual agreement of the Director of the Office of Housing and the applicant, the applicant may provide the set-aside units as part of two or more affordable or mixed-income housing projects within the CDD plan area.
+Recognizing that one cannot bind the hands of a future City Council, if the applicant and the Director of the Office of Housing mutually agree to place all or some portion of the 164,000 square feet of units required in the Affordable Housing Plan dated October 24, 2018 within two or more affordable or mixed-income housing buildings on the site prior to completion of all development anticipated within the CDD, the square footage associated with said affordable units shall be considered to have met the requirements for the provision of affordable housing under Section 7-702(a)(1) of the Zoning Ordinance, regardless of their location within the CDD Concept Plan area and regardless of their having already been built, as part of any future DSUP requests and associated SUP requests for bonus density and height in Section 7-700 of the Zoning Ordinance.
+(Housing) (PC) - 87.
 Additional provisions for the set-aside units will be applied during each DSUP review process consistent with the City's standard set-aside conditions in effect at that time.
 (Housing)